AbstractEyes/nikola/README.md

 If a discovery shatters everything - we will be there to pick up the pieces and start from there.

 This WILL be messy.
 This WILL be ugly.
-This will likely not make sense at first glance - but it WILL work, it will respond how I say it responds, and it will make sense if you dive in, at a very pragmatic level with reusable utilities.
+This will likely not make sense at first glance - but it WILL work, it will respond through tensors, math, and assessments - and it WILL make sense if you dive in - at a very fundamental and pragmatic level with reusable utilities.

 https://huggingface.co/AbstractPhil/resonance-model-zoo